jamesboyman2/jamesboyman2.github.io/_learningposts/2024-01-22-Challenge_Teaching_Python.md

 I was the beneficiary of a fantastic Python course in business school, and I put the knowledge to good use, but I have often thought about what the best way to share that knowledge with my peers would have been.
 I made my code available to those who were interested, but I wonder if I could have taught my colleagues how to customize their own reports.
 This post is my attempt to think through how I would do that.

-I know generative AI makes this exercise a bit outdated, but it is always prudent to read anything ChatGPT spits out.
+I know generative AI makes this exercise a bit outdated, but it is always prudent to read anything ChatGPT produces.
 While proofreading is rapidly turning into a more useful skill than coding from scratch, it is still useful to know the basics of how to code in Python.

-There's all kinds of funky use cases for Python, from using matplotlib to create detailed visualizations to using special libraries to create word clouds for qualitative feedback.
 For this exercise, I will focus on automating PivotTables, which was the most common use case in my last job.

 In this post, I will outline: